MikeHampf/MikeHampf/README.md

 - Hi, I’m @MikeHampf
   - I’m interested in switching jobs and industries.
   - I’m currently learning full stack development at Code Platoon.
-  - I’m looking to collaborate on nothing at the moment.
+  - I’m not currently looking to collaborate on anything at the moment.

 Here's a link to view some of my microphone builds: https://drive.google.com/file/d/1BaiPPuIYEyAXLHoYKSpW5qkcAQmWNlN5/view?usp=drive_link